 - Keep a cooler in the trunk with foods for the weekend.
 Pull out only what you need for that meal or snack to help ration things.

 When it comes to food allergies having a few careless meals can ruin the week to come.
-Taking the time to prep will allow you to all to enjoy the weekend and the days that follow.
+Taking the time to prep will allow you to enjoy the weekend and the days that follow.
 This is especially important when road trips are frequent.